Sisanda Henna

 Sisanda Henna (born 18 March 1982) is a South African film producer, director, and actor.

 Early life and education

 Sisanda Henna was born on 18 March 1982 in Bisho, Eastern Cape, South Africa.

 He later trained as a story and script editor at Masters level through the South African National Film Video Foundation (NFVF).
 He completed the International Financing program offered by the NFVF.

 Career

 Acting

 Henna's acting career started on South African screens in 2003, with the TV series Tsha Tsha.
 He played Sandile in the SABC 1 series, which aired from 2003 to 2006.

 In 2007 he moved to Los Angeles to pursue work in Hollywood.

-Henna starred as Sisansa Nkosi in the MNet series Inconceivable in 2020, opposite Refilwe Madumo.
+Henna starred as Sisansa Nkosi in the M-Net series Inconceivable in 2020, opposite Refilwe Madumo.
 He also had roles in One Night KwaMxolisi and Heart of the Hunter, and played one of the main characters in the 2023 TV series Devil's Peak, based on the 2004 novel of the same name by Deon Meyer.